ibmresilient/resilient-community-apps/fn_zia/README.md

 * There is an option to activate the configuration change.
 * A note is added to the IBM SOAR incident with the status of the action.

-An Example workflow that uses this IBM SOAR function is `Add Artifact To Allowlist`.
+An example workflow that uses this IBM SOAR function is `Add Artifact To Allowlist`.

 The workflow is initiated by the manual artifact rule `Add Artifact To Allowlist`.